-The Appeals Council may dismiss an untimely filed request for review.
-A request for review must be filed within 60 days of the date the claimant receives an ALJ's decision or dismissal or within any extension of time granted by the AC.
+The Appeals Council (AC) may dismiss an untimely filed request for review.
+A claimant must file a request for review within 60 days of the date the claimant receives an administrative law judge's decision or dismissal, or within any extension of time granted by the AC.
 For more information, see Hearings, Appeals, and Litigation Law (HALLEX) manual I-3-1-1.